Just because you don't have a gym close by doesn't mean you can't workout during your semester abroad.

-If you want to get into running this app is for you.
-"Couch to 5K" is a way to prep yourself for running a 5K — just dedicate three days a week (30-minute sessions) for eight weeks to get you trained and ready to run a 5K!
+If you want to get into running, this app is for you.
+"Couch to 5K" is a way to prep yourself for running a 5K — just dedicate three days a week (30-minute sessions) for eight weeks and you'll be trained and ready to go.

 Yoga With Adriene

 We love all the videos on their YouTube Channel, but you can also check out their website where you can search their workouts by length, intensity, or targeted areas of your body.

-You can find countless free workouts on this Youtuber's account.
-She focuses heavily on weight training so many are geared towards those that have access to a gym, but scroll through and find her at home work outs and videos that are just body weight focused.
-You'll find it's still worth checking out even if you're traveling, aka spending time abroad or vacationing somewhere like Ireland.
+You can find countless free workouts on this YouTuber's account.
+She focuses heavily on weight training so many are geared towards those that have access to a gym, but scroll through and find her at home workouts and videos that are just bodyweight focused (and don't require equipment).

 Many workouts are dumbbell only/no machines and many you can also modify.
 Traveling with just a lightweight band and access to her videos can get you by in a pinch.
 She's got a great Instagram program too, it you want to go with a $15 subscription plan.

 One of the best accounts out there for those who are traveling and don't have access to a gym, weights, etc. is @opengym.

-For about $10/month you get a different plan every day that includes body weight only exercises, which is exactly what you are looking for if you have zero equipment but want a good workout.
+For about $10/month, you get a different plan every day that includes body weight only exercises, which is exactly what you are looking for if you have zero equipment but want a good workout.

-Meg Miles (the creator of this account + your new personal trainer) includes a video of her doing the workout with your in real time so you can watch while you participate instead of doing it on your own (it really pushes you to keep up with her!).
+Meg Miles (the creator of this account + your new personal trainer) includes a video of her doing the workout with you in real time (it really pushes you to keep up with her!).

 We all have a Fitness Board on Pinterest, right?
 Well, now is the time to use it!
 If you don't have one going get one started and look up things like "workouts from home", "workouts with no gym equipment", "ab workouts", or whatever else you might be looking for.
-You will have TONS of ideas pop up with different workouts and circuits you can try.
+You will have tons of ideas pop up with different workouts and circuits you can try.